Updated: August 7, 2023 - 8 min read

-A VP of Product has the opportunity to drastically change the direction of PM at a company, and to shape its Product Culture.
+A VP of Product has the opportunity to drastically change the direction of Product Manager at a company and to shape its Product Culture.

 The main responsibility of a VP of Product will be Team Development; making sure that everyone working under you is a strong player.
 Knowing who has the skills to move up in your organization is a big challenge, as managing products is very different to managing people.